kitodo/kitodo-publication/README.md

 ### Start and Configuration
 1. `ddev start` to start all containers
-2. `ddev composer install` to install TYPO3 and all extensions
+2. `ddev first-install` to install TYPO3 and all extensions
-3. `ddev import-db -f db.sql.gz` to import the prepared database
+4. `ddev import-db -f db.sql.gz` to import a prepared database
-4. `ddev launch typo3` to go to the backoffice login page
+5. `ddev launch typo3` to go to the backoffice login page

 Steps 1–3 are mandatory after the initial checkout to set up the virtual environment.